 Human trafficking statistics

-- Adults and children in forced labor and sexual slavery: 40 million
+- There are 40 million adults and children in forced labor and sexual slavery.

-- Countries without adequate laws to prevent trafficking: 18
+- 18 countries are without adequate laws to prevent trafficking.

-- Profits from forced labor: $150 billion annually
+- Profits from forced labor equal $150 billion annually.

 Efforts to fight human trafficking